cheeseytunaa/ChiharuDiscordBot/README.md

 By the way, the age property will be automatically calculated when you insert the year of date of birth!
 (If you haven't passed your birthday in the current year, the age will be deducted by 1)

-SETUP AND CUSTOMIZATION - BOT FOR YOURSELF
+SETUP AND CUSTOMIZATION - BOT FOR YOURSELF (COMING SOON)
 ------------------------------------------
+Old and trash guide:

 - Firstly, setup your own bot at <https://discord.com/developers>

 *I recommend you to watch this video for more detail at creating a discord bot: <https://youtu.be/bAnmI4mwGcs>